Curatorial & Creative Practice

 Over more than 15 years, I have developed and curated multi-arts programs, public experiences and participatory projects that bring people together through culture, creativity and play.
 My practice sits at the intersection of curatorial thinking, creative producing and cultural development, creating spaces for dialogue, connection and meaningful cultural exchange.

-My curatorial work includes developing talks and ideas programs for Woodford Folk Festival and The Planting, creating series such as Rites of Passage, Environment and Our Rights Under Law, Music Industry Export and Development and The Fix Australia.
-Across these programs, I have worked with diverse voices to create thoughtful public conversations that encourage participation, reflection and exchange.
+My curatorial work spans overseeing live music and multi-arts entertainment programming, and conference programs for Woodford Folk Festival, The Planting and BIGSOUND.
+Often working with significant national partners, I created series such as Rites of Passage, Environment and Our Rights Under Law and The Fix Australia Think Tank as well as the ABC Live Podcast series.
+Across these programs, I have worked with incredible scientists, artists, engineers, journalists, poets, authors, economists, academics and a number of politicians to create thoughtful public conversations that encourage participation, reflection and exchange.

-As a creative producer, I have originated and delivered large-scale participatory works including Festival of Fortune, Monster Siege, A Village Called and Jugger Siege—projects that transform public space into shared experiences of play, imagination and collective creativity.
+As a creative producer, I have originated and delivered large-scale social participatory works including Festival of Fortune and Nests, and with Folly Games - Monster Siege, A Village Called and Jugger Siege—projects that transform public space into shared experiences of play, imagination and collective creativity.

-My practice has extended across libraries, galleries, festivals and communities.
-At State Library of Queensland, I developed engagement programs for children and families, including An Extraordinary Day, a whole-of-library celebration marking the institution's 120th anniversary.
+My practice has extended across significant cultural institutions.
+At State Library of Queensland, I developed engagement programs for children and families, including An Extraordinary Day, a whole-of-library celebration marking the institution's 120th anniversary and the after-dark adult series Dangerous Fridays.
 For Arts Tasmania, I collaborated with the shell necklace makers of Lutruwita/Tasmania to support branding and export pathways, contributing to the development of the Luna Kunalartija (Shell Necklace Woman) exhibition.
 I also conceived AIR (Artists in Radio), an initiative connecting Tasmanian musicians with new audiences through local radio.

 Today, I continue to collaborate as a guest curator, creative producer and artistic programmer, working with organisations to develop cultural experiences, public programs and creative initiatives that are collaborative, place-responsive and grounded in meaningful participation.

 Alongside this work, I maintain an independent studio practice.
-I write poetry and songs, occasionally perform comedy, and work with clay to create functional ceramic forms inspired by the landscapes and places that have shaped my life.
-Across all aspects of my practice, I remain interested in how creativity can deepen connection, spark curiosity and help people experience places, ideas and each other in new ways.
+I write reflection pieces, poetry and songs and occasionally perform.
+I work with clay to create functional ceramic forms inspired by the landscapes and places that have shaped my life.
+Across all aspects of my practice, I remain interested in how creative expression can deepen connection, bring forth true challenge and change and help people experience places, ideas and each other in deeper ways.

 Let’s Talk Culture